bradtumy/indykite-utilities/README.md

-# TravlrId Utilities
+# IndyKite Utilities

-A private package that includes middleware functionality used by TravlrId
+A package that includes middleware functionality for use with IndyKite

 ## Development